Browse by Topic

 Transformation toward value-based healthcare is reshaping the delivery of care, patient expectations, and payment structures.

 Improve your revenue cycle performance through standard metrics, peer comparison, and successful practices.

-Ms. Cornicelli is the voluntary Chair of HFMA during the 2014–15 term, beginning June 1, 2014.
+Ms. Mirabelli is the National Chair of HFMA during the 2016–17 term, beginning June 1, 2016.

 She is vice president, Global Practice-Healthcare, HP Enterprise Services LLC, Plano, Texas.

 A member of HFMA since 2003, Ms. Mirabelli has served on the Association's Board of Directors, Governance Committee, National Advisory Council, Morgan Award Judging Committee, Healthcare Leadership Council, and Strategic Planning Committee.
 She is also a recipient of the Follmer Bronze Award.
 She also has had governance positions with the HCA Foundation Board and Vision Consulting, and she serves as chair of the Federation of American Hospitals Health Information Technology Task Force.

 Ms. Mirabelli received her bachelor's degree from the University of Illinois at Urbana-Champaign and her master's in management certificate in finance and marketing from the J.L.
 Kellogg Graduate School of Management, Northwestern University.

 Ms. Friesen is the National Chair-Elect of HFMA during the 2016-17 term, beginning June 1, 2016.